getsentry/sentry-java/sentry-opentelemetry/sentry-opentelemetry-agent/README.md

 Using the `otel` instrumenter will ensure `Sentry` instrumentation will be done via OpenTelemetry and integrations as well as direct interactions with transactions and spans have no effect.

+## Controlling auto initialization of Sentry

+By default if you pass either `SENTRY_DSN` or `SENTRY_PROPERTIES_FILE` as environment variable, Sentry will automatically be initialized by this agent.
+To disable this behaviour, you can set `SENTRY_AUTO_INIT=false` as environment variable.
+You will then have to initialize Sentry inside the target application.

 ## Debugging

 To enable debug logging for Sentry, please provide `SENTRY_DEBUG=true` as environment variable or